Anthony Gauvin

-Anthony Gauvin (born 15 November 1973) is a retired French footballer who played as a defender.
+Anthony Gauvin (born 15 November 1973) is a French former professional footballer who played as a defender.
 During his career, he assisted Chamois Niortais, Saint-Étienne, Nice, Lorient, Le Havre, Brest and Fontenay-le-Comte.

-He is currently the manager of Fontenay-le-Comte, a position he has held since 2008.
+He is the manager of Fontenay-le-Comte, a position he has held since 2008.

 Whilst at Lorient Gauvin played in the 2002 Coupe de France Final in which they beat SC Bastia.